shockazul/battleship---SOMLpj/README.txt

 This Battleship game, developed by Rakan Kandah, was written in Java as a solo project.
 The AI's algorithm is original, along with everything else in the code.
-Note, the algorithm is not perfect (further proof that I am the sole developer).

 How the AI works:
 Getting a computer to think like a human is hard (and that's an understatement!).